isc-projects/kea/doc/examples/template-power-user-home/info.md

    - tweak your DNS option to match your actual network

+   - the path to the hook libraries.
+This is very OS specific parameter.
+The library names are in general the same everywhere, but the path varies.

 3. If using firewall, make sure the server1 can reach the server2.
 A nice way to ensure that is to try to retrieve server2's config from the server1: